SharePoint/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

 | [Web Deploy](http://www.iis.net/downloads/microsoft/web-deploy)|Web Deploy simplifies deployment of web applications and websites to IIS servers.|
 | [Digital Certificates](http://msdn.microsoft.com/library/e523b335-0156-4f47-b55c-b80495587c4f.aspx) and [Working with Certificates](http://msdn.microsoft.com/library/6ffb8682-8f07-4a45-afbb-8d2487e9dbc3.aspx)|Learn the basic ideas behind digital certificates.|

+> [!NOTE]
- **Note**  High-trust SharePoint Add-ins can only be installed to on premises SharePoint, not to Microsoft SharePoint Online, and they are primarily intended for use with an on premises, rather than cloud-based, web application.
+> High-trust SharePoint Add-ins can only be installed to on premises SharePoint, not to Microsoft SharePoint Online, and they are primarily intended for use with an on premises, rather than cloud-based, web application.
 This article explains how to publish the add-in in that scenario.
 Also, in this article 'customer' refers to the business that installs the SharePoint Add-in and hosts the remote components of the add-in.